immunant/c2rust/docs/README-developers.md

 *Note*: These run integration tests that invoke `c2rust transpile`.
 `cargo test` only runs unit tests and doc tests as of now.

+*Note*: The tests executed by `test_translator.py` can also be invoked simply by running `cargo nextest run` in the main c2rust workspace. `cargo nextest run` even ensures that the repo tests use the latest version of `c2rust-transpile` binary.

 ## Documentation

 Local documentation can be built with the normal `cargo doc` and `cargo doc --open`.